Last Updated: March 2017

 Q: Can an air mattress be used as a permanent bed?

-A: In most cases, an air mattress is not designed to be used as a permanent bedding solution in the home.
+A: In most cases, this type of mattress is not designed to be used as a permanent bedding solution in the home.
 Each manufacturer will be able to clarify what amount of use is sensible with their inflated bed products.
-In most cases, air mattresses are intended for occasional use for putting up guests and to make camping more comfortable.
+In most cases, these types of mattresses are intended for occasional use for putting up guests and to make camping more comfortable.

 Q: Are raised or double high air mattresses better than the low profile ones?